 This document explains how to install and use Docker to run GATK on a local machine.
 For a primer on what Docker containers are for and related terminology, see this Dictionary entry.

 1. Install Docker

 Follow the relevant link below depending on your computer system.
 On Mac and Windows, select the "Stable channel" download.
 Run through the installation instructions and initial setup page; they are straightforward and should take only a few minutes (not counting download time).
 Below are instructions for all steps after that first page, so you shouldn't need to go to any other pages in the Docker documentation.

 On Mac, the installation adds a menu bar item that looks like a whale/container-ship, which conveniently shows you the status of the Docker "daemon" (= program that runs in the background) and gives you GUI access to various Docker-related functionalities.
 Or you can use it from the command-line, which is what we'll do in the rest of this tutorial.

 Note: On some Windows systems (including non-Pro versions like Windows Home, and older versions) the "normal" Docker app doesn't work.
 You have to use an older app called Docker Toolbox, which you can find here.

 Now, open a terminal window and invoke the

 docker program directly.
-Checking the version is always a good way to test that a program will run without investing too much effort into finding a command that will work, so let's do:
+Checking the version is a good way to test that a program runs without investing too much effort into finding a command that works.
+Let's do:

 This should return something like "Docker version 17.06.0-ce, build 02c1d87".